 Instead, Shillington’s course ensures that you leave with a stellar portfolio of your top graphic design work and all the technical knowledge, skills and theory you need to go out and land yourself an amazing job in the design industry.

 As with anything, there are clear pros and cons to a graphic design degree.
-We aimed to outline these to help you decipher whether a degree in graphic design is worth it and, as you can see, there’s a lot to consider.
-Whilst thinking about whether you want to major in graphic design, first think about things like how much money you want to spend, how much time you want to dedicate and why you want to enrol about on a specific course to begin with then you’ll be well on your way to deciding whether that graphic design degree is worth it.
+Whilst thinking about whether you want to major in graphic design, first think about things like money, time and what you want to learn and you’ll be well on your way to deciding whether that graphic design degree is worth it.

 We’ve also outlined an amazing alternative to a graphic design degree—Shillington’s graphic design course.
 This is well worth looking into if you are seriously considering becoming a graphic designer—as this is exactly what Shillington graduates do.